simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 ### runtime_variables
 The runtime variables are an advanced feature of the framework.
-They enable grid experts who add support for grid services through SIMPLE to request some additional information information from site admins that is required for configuring the grid services.
+They enable grid experts who add support for grid services through SIMPLE to request some additional information from site admins that is required for configuring the grid services.

 It is necessary to provide a value to these variables to ensure that the containerized services can get configured properly.
 For the HTCondor SIMPLE cluster, we need two runtime_variables, namely,

 - **htcondor_ce_runtime_var_ce_host** : The FQDN of the LC node where you wish to deploy HTCondorCE
 - **htcondor_batch_runtime_var_batch_host**: The FQDN of LC node where you wish to deploy HTCondorBatch

+**Note**: In runtime variables, the values of global_variables cannot be used, at present.

 In our example, these sections look as follows:
 ```yaml